 How can you become a traveling welder?

 Traveling welders can work on a variety of welding jobs, and will need to have the same certifications and training as other welders.
 Depending on the employer, traveling welders may need to have a specialty, additional training, or more experience in the field.
 A traveling welder may choose to specialize, such as a welder that works in industrial or military environments.
 Pipefitters may travel for their jobs.
-The Journeyman Welder II program at MTI offers pipefitting as a part of the required training.
+The Welding & Pipefitting Program at MTI offers pipefitting as a part of the required training.

 How to treat and avoid sunburn from welding?

 The best way to avoid a facial sunburn from welding is by wearing protective eye gear and the correct helmet with faceplate.
 Skin protection is also key to avoiding sunburn.
 A t-shirt is not enough, welders should wear a welding jacket, welding apron, and welding gloves that cover the hands and forearms.
 A welding sunburn should be treated quickly when possible.
 This may include:

 - Reducing inflammation with ice packs